fbpx

 Since 1986, Indiana Humanities has operated out of the Nicholson House at 1500 N. Delaware St. in Indianapolis’s Old Northside neighborhood.
 Local architect Herbert Foltz designed the house for prominent Indiana author Meredith Nicholson and his wife Eugenie, and in late 1903 the Nicholson family moved in.
 Nicholson wrote his best-selling book The House of a Thousand Candles in the third-floor study, and today the house has taken on the book’s title as a moniker.
 In 2018, a major renovation to the house updated the interior and exterior of the building to better accommodate events.

-The Nicholson House’s central event space is located on the first floor.
-The Virginia Beall Ball Library, coworking room and outdoor porch and patio combine to create a flexible space that can accommodate a large cocktail party, staff retreat or an intimate coffee gathering.
-Supplied with a variety of tables, linens, a projector, a sound system and other items, the Indiana Humanities team can arrange the space to accommodate your needs.
-Inquire about renting the Nicholson House for your event!
+The Nicholson House’s central meeting space is located on the first floor.
+The Virginia Beall Ball Library, coworking room and outdoor porch and patio combine to create a flexible space that can accommodate intimate meetings, retreats and gatherings when not otherwise booked for an Indiana Humanities program.
+The space is available for rent to mission-aligned nonprofit organizations Monday through Friday during the hours of 9 AM – 5 PM.
+To inquire about renting the Nicholson House for your meeting, please reach out to Events Associate Hailey DeWolf at hdewolf@indianahumanities.org

 FAQS